maxludden/supergene-v2/books/book08/md/chapter-2634.md

 Yu Jing looked serious when he said, “The people of Sky Palace are coming to you privately because there is no official way for them to seek your blessings.
 If you create an official channel, perhaps set up an auction where people can bid for a blessing or two, then they’ll stop coming to see you privately.
 You could earn a lot of money and remove some stress from your life at the same time.”

 When Han Sen heard this suggestion, he knew Yu Jing was up to something.
 The idea was stupid.
-Rather than fixing Han Sen’s problem, it would only be more of a pain in the *ss for him.
+Rather than fixing Han Sen’s problem, it would only be more of a pain in the ass for him.

 Having an auction would allow him to make a lot of money, but it wouldn’t stop the authority figures of Sky Palace from contacting Han Sen personally.
 If he refused to give blessings outside of the auction, people would just think Han Sen was a greedy person.
 If he merely sold his blessings without helping the leadership of Sky Palace directly, people might end up hating him.
 That told Han Sen the idea for an auction probably wouldn’t work.
 If he altered this method slightly, though, he could allow Sky Palace Leader to determine how his blessing talent was used.
 The leader would determine who received the blessings, which would take pressure off of Han Sen.